dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 )
 ```

-This will create a new `CapWrapper` object in dWallet Network, that wraps the `DWalletCap` and registers the
+This action creates a new `CapWrapper` object in the dWallet Network,
-corresponding `cap_id_sui` on Sui, thus forming the link between the two objects:
+wrapping the `DWalletCap` and registering the corresponding `cap_id_sui` on Sui, thus linking the two objects:

 ```sui move
 struct CapWrapper has key, store {